Program structure

 Dates, times, and location

-• Weekends usually include four non-residential weekends held at GTA (March, May, June and September), and two residential weekends (August and October), including a whole of school residential in the Yarra Valley.
+Weekends usually include three non-residential weekends held at Elie (March, June and September), plus two residential weekends (August and October).
+The August residential is a whole school residential in Hepburn Springs with accommodation and catering included..

 Fees and financial aid